MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 Within the meeting customization policy, admins can begin defining their branding by creating a meeting theme.

 Meeting themes house the brand assets for your theme.
-These include the following:
+These include the following assets:

 - Logo - your organization's logo image.
-- Custom image - a brand image from your organization (this isn't the same as a virtual background image).
+- Custom image - a brand image from your organization (custom images aren't the same as virtual background images).
 - Custom color - your organization's primary or secondary brand color.

 To create a new theme, select **Add meeting theme**.